vishal84/gemini-enterprise-adk-mcp-auth/README.md

 - Running the ADK agent locally with `adk web`.
 - Deploying the ADK agent to Agent Engine and registering with Gemini Enterprise.

+The logical architecture for Scenario 1 is below once deployed to Gemini Enterprise.
+The key item to note is that the agent uses the service account (the agent instance's identity) to provide an `Authentication` header with bearer token to the Cloud Run hosted MCP server to utilize the tools it makes available.

 ![Scenario 1 Logical Architecture](./scenario_1/img/scenario1_logical.png)

 ## Scenario 2: Deploy an ADK Agent w/ MCP Toolset in Gemini Enterprise using End User Based Authentication